decaporg/decap-cms/website/content/docs/custom-widgets.md

    module.exports = process.env.NODE_ENV === 'production' ? productionConfig : developmentConfig
    ```
-6. Create a `.babelrc` file under the main project with this content:
+6. The `.babelrc` file is our local configuration for our code in the project.
+You should create it under the root of the application repo.
+It will affect all files that Babel processes.
+So, create a `.babelrc` file under the main project with this content:

 ```javascript
 {